intel/device-modeling-language/doc/1.4/language.md

 this is the `model_init()` method of the [`model_init`](dml-builtins.html#model_init) template.

-### Idempotent Methods
+#### Memoized Methods

-Methods can be declared `idempotent` as a means of memoization: after the first call of an idempotent method, all subsequent calls for the simulation session return the results of the first call without executing the body of the method.
-Idempotent methods are declared as follows:
+Methods can be declared `memoized` as a means of memoization: after the first call of an memoized method, all subsequent calls for the simulation session return the results of the first call without executing the body of the method.
+Memoized methods are declared as follows:
 ```
-[independent] idempotent method m() -> (...) [throws] {...}
+memoized method m() -> (...) {...}
 ```
-Note that idempotent methods may not have any input parameters.
-If an idempotent method call throws, then subsequent calls will throw without executing the body.
+Memoized methods have the restriction that they may not take any input parameters.
+If a memoized method call throws, then subsequent calls will throw without executing the body.

-Results are cached per device instance, except for `independent idempotent` methods, where result caching is shared across all device instances.
-This mechanism can be used to compute device-independent data which is then shared across all instances of the device model.
+Results are cached per device instance, except for memoized methods that are also declared independent, in which case result caching is shared across all device instances.
+This mechanism can be used to compute device-independent data which is then shared across all device instances of the model.

-Within a template, both `shared idempotent method`s and `shared independent idempotent method`s may be declared.
-Result caching is done per-instance, and is not shared across template instances.
+For `shared` memoized methods, result caching is done per-instance, and is not shared across template instances.

-(Indirectly) recursive idempotent method calls are not allowed; the result of such a call is undefined.
+(Indirectly) recursive memoized method calls are not allowed; the result of such a call is undefined.
 Performing such a method call will result in a run-time critical error.